June 30, 2023

-This article discusses the various types of financing mechanisms, the current landscape and how to align financing mechanisms to a company’s global consistency strategy.
+The following section discusses the various types of financing mechanisms, the current landscape and how to align financing mechanisms with a company’s global consistency strategy.

 Types of Financing Mechanisms

 There are six main financing mechanisms that global employers use:

 - Local Fully Insured Plan: Employer works with a local insurer to provide benefits, with the local insurer owning the risk.